geekyabhi/resource-allocater/README.md

 - **MySQL:** Employed by the User Service and Allocation Service for permanent storage of user-related and allocation data, respectively.

-- **Cassandra:** Utilized by the Feed Service for permanent storage of comments, feedback, and likes data.
+- **Cassandra:** Utilized by the Social Service for permanent storage of comments, feedback, and likes data.

 - **MongoDB:** Chosen by the Verifire and Machines Services for saving rules, meta-details, and verification-related data.

-- **Redis:** Acts as a caching mechanism for several services, including Allocation, Feed, User, and Machines Services, optimizing performance.
+- **Redis:** Acts as a caching mechanism for several services, including Allocation, Social, User, and Machines Services, optimizing performance.

 These components, languages, and databases collectively form a highly decoupled , event driven robust foundation, ensuring efficiency, scalability, and real-time capabilities in the microservices ecosystem .